-People who enjoy traveling the Appalachian Trail, and new hikers who haven't tried it yet, may want to join one of the various Appalachian Trail hiking groups.
+People who enjoy traveling the Appalachian Trail, and new hikers who haven't tried it yet may want to join one of the various Appalachian Trail hiking groups.
 Hiking with a group is a safer way to travel since it can be easy for a solo hiker to get lost or injured.
 Also, it can be a more enjoyable experience since the Trail is much better when shared.

 About the Appalachian Trail

-The Appalachian Trail is a 2,175 mile hiking path that spans the East Coast of the United States, from Georgia to Maine.
+The Appalachian Trail is a 2,175-mile hiking path that spans the East Coast of the United States, from Georgia to Maine.
 While around 1,000 people attempt to hike the entire trail each year, also known as through hiking, most hike only small sections of it at a time.
 There are numerous campsites along the trail.
-Some require permits or fees, so it is best to call ahead instead of just showing up with tent and sleeping bag in hand.
+Some require permits or fees, so it is best to call ahead instead of just showing up with a tent and sleeping bag in hand.

 It's best to know as much as possible about the trail before beginning a trip, which is where a hiking group can really come in handy.